renad-01/Absher-Benchmark/README.md

 # Absher: Evaluating LLMs’ Linguistic and Cultural Competence in Saudi Dialects

 ## Overview
-This repository introduces **Absher**, a culturally grounded benchmark designed to evaluate the capability of Large Language Models (LLMs) to understand Saudi Arabic dialects and their associated cultural knowledge.
+Absher is a culturally grounded benchmark designed to evaluate the ability of Large Language Models (LLMs) to understand Saudi Arabic dialects and their associated cultural knowledge.
+Existing evaluation benchmarks often focus on Modern Standard Arabic or high-resource languages, overlooking the rich regional and cultural diversity of Saudi Arabia.
-The benchmark focuses on linguistically and culturally rich content derived from Saudi society, enabling systematic evaluation of regional, semantic, and contextual understanding.

-Absher includes curated **words, phrases, and proverbs**, transformed into structured evaluation tasks that reflect real-world cultural usage across different regions of Saudi Arabia.
+To address this gap, Absher provides a large-scale collection of **over 18,000 multiple-choice questions**, derived from curated dialectal **words, phrases, and proverbs** representing five major Saudi regions.
+The benchmark enables systematic and fine-grained evaluation of both linguistic understanding and cultural reasoning.

 ---